henryseg/non-euclidean_VR/README.md

 python -m http.server
 ```

-To run the VR examples you may need a more advance settings as an HTTPS protocole is required.
+To run the VR examples you may need a more advance settings as an HTTPS protocol is required.

 On Windows, you can set up a server in the Control Panel Administrative Tools, in the IIS Manager (you may need to turn this feature on first).